theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/02-february/2024-02-heritage-happenings-text.md

 We are pleased that Sylvie was promoted to executive chef and know we have many good meals ahead of us.

+## San Francisco Jing Mo

+Jing Mo started in Shanghai, China in 1910 and has proliferated around the world.
+Brought to San Francisco in the early sixties, today, SF Jing Mo is a non-profit organization led by Sifu Rick L "Bucky" Wing, a acknowledged disciple of legendary  Grandmaster Wong Jack Man.

+## Aging in Place

+From time-to-time residents hear about “levels of service”.
+The term relates to fees that residents may be asked to pay above and beyond the regular monthly rent fee.
+Please note: if you are a resident on the Type A Life Care Contract: you can skip to the next article!
+This topic does not apply to you.
+If, however, you are on a Type C Continuing Care Contract then learning about “levels of services” may be useful to you.
+As you age you may need help with daily activities such doing laundry, managing medications, or taking a shower.
+Typically, you are helped by a Certified Nursing Assistant (CAN) and Heritage charges you by the time and resources needed.
+If you need assistance only on odd occasions, the services are charged individually.
+If, however, you need help on a regular basis for a number of activities then this is where the levels of service comes in.
+In essence its like a “frequent flier” discount.
+The more you require help the better the discount.
+There are four levels of service ranging from just a moderate amount of help to needing help for almost everything.
+The price you pay will be the cheaper of whether services paid individually or paid in bulk with a level of service agreement.
+It is worth noting that the levels of service are loosely defined.
+You needs are highly individual.
+Levels of service are agreed by you, your primary care givers and team members.
+More on levels of service in future issues.
+Theo Armour, editor

+## Understanding "Levels of Service" in Aging in Place

+Residents often encounter the term “levels of service,” particularly in the context of additional fees that may be incurred beyond the standard monthly rent.

+Important Note: If you're a resident under the Type A Life Care Contract, feel free to move on to the next article, as this information does not pertain to you.

+For those with a Type C Continuing Care Contract, gaining an understanding of “levels of services” is beneficial.
+As aging progresses, various daily activities like laundry, medication management, or showering might require assistance.
+This support is typically provided by a Certified Nursing Assistant (CNA), with Heritage determining charges based on the time and resources utilized.

+Service charges are structured in two ways: For sporadic assistance needs, services are billed individually.
+However, if you find yourself requiring regular support for multiple activities, this is where the concept of levels of service becomes relevant.
+Think of it as a “frequent flier” discount: the more assistance you need, the greater the discount.
+The service levels are categorized into four tiers, ranging from minimal assistance to comprehensive support.
+Billing is calculated to ensure cost-effectiveness, comparing individual service charges versus a bundled rate under a level of service agreement.

+It's crucial to recognize that levels of service are tailored; your needs are unique.
+These service levels are determined collaboratively by you, your primary caregivers, and team members.
+We will delve deeper into the nuances of levels of service in future editions.

+Theo Armour, Editor